Our approach to business

 “Emergency relief is the nature of our business and requires a holistic and sustainable approach.”

 In April 2015, Nepal faced a complex disaster when a devastating earthquake hit the mountainous country.
 At NRS International, our aim was to effectively assist affected populations through our holistic ‘Rapid Response Strategy’ (RRS) approach that respected local needs and communities.
 We witnessed our multipurpose tents being put to inspirational use at the prominent Amitabha monastery in Nepal, making a difference to the lives of 300 nuns.
 This was just one small part of a much more comprehensive response.

-As a result of this integrated and immediate response approach, we were shortlisted for the UPS International Disaster Relief Award 2016.
-This recognizes businesses that make a unique contribution to addressing international disasters and help communities to prepare for, respond to and recover from disasters.
+As a result of this integrated and immediate response approach, we were shortlisted for the 2016 UPS International Disaster Relief Award hosted by Business in the Community.
+The award recognized businesses that make a unique contribution to addressing international disasters and help communities to prepare for, respond to and recover from disasters.